Jezzabell91/cowgo1/README.md

 Users will use the sign-up form to register an account.
 They will select their role, either livestock owner or transporter, and create a profile that can be viewed by other users with details such as their general location, their company, a short description of their operation, a profile image, etc.

-Livestock owners can use the job form to input a job filling in required details such as, number of head, estimated weight, origin, destination, special instructions, and time requirements.
-Using some of these details as arguments a ruby script runs and automatically generates quotes for each available transporter and returns to the livestock owner a view with an ordered list of the five transporters with the lowest quote.
-The livestock owner can then view the profiles of each listed transporter and see any ratings/feedback from previous completed jobs and they can then send a request to the transporter they select.
-The selected transporter gets an alert notification and a message with the job details and can accept or decline the job.
-If they decline the livestock owner is notified and are prompted to choose a different transporter.
+Livestock owners can use the job form to input a job filling in required details such as, number of head, estimated weight, origin address, destination address and any special instructions.
+Transporters can view the available jobs that they are eligible.
+If their transport capacity is lower than the estimated weight of the job then that job won't show up in the available jobs list for that transporter.
+If a transporter accepts a job it is removed from the list of available jobs and is labelled "In Progress" in both the livestock owner's and transporter's respective job pages.
+Once completed it is updated to a completed status.

-If the transporter accepts the job it becomes a contract.
-The livestock owner is notified that the contract has been accepted and they are prompted to make a payment using Stripe to the transporter.
-At the contracted time and date, the transporter picks up the cargo at the origin and transports it to the destination.
-The transporter marks the contract as complete and the livestock owner is notified.
-The livestock owner must then leave a rating and feedback for the completed job.
+Livestock owners are able to post as many jobs as they wish and transporters are able to accept as many jobs as they want.
 ### Sitemap
 ![Sitemap](https://i.imgur.com/HhHMI0Q.png)